>

 Number 5: Ensure air filters are replaced when required

-As you use your car, the filter will be stopping all manner of these things from entering, but they will be clogging up the filter.
-This reduces engine performance and can cause various other symptoms such as bad fuel economy and trouble starting.
+The filter will stop all these things from entering, but they then clog the filter.
+This reduces engine performance and can cause various other symptoms, such as bad fuel economy and trouble starting.

 Number 6: Don't forget the cabin filter

-Obviously, we humans need air too, but when we’re in the sealed chamber that is our cars, using Air conditioning or heating, all of the air we breathe passes through the cabin filter.
+We humans need air too, but when we're in our cars' sealed chamber, using Air conditioning or heating, all of the air we breathe passes through the cabin filter.

-Often located under the glovebox area, the cabin filter is very similar to the engine's air filter, except it stops us from breathing in nasty debris, one of its major benefits is filtering out pollen.
+Often located under the glovebox area, the cabin filter is very similar to the engine's air filter, except it stops us from breathing in nasty debris.
+One of its significant benefits is filtering out pollen.

 So if your heater is blowing strange-smelling air, or you’ve not had your car serviced for a long time, check the cabin/pollen filter and change it if you don’t know when it was last done.